 Breaking a 3-day fast is a process that should be handled with care to avoid overwhelming your digestive system.
 Here are some steps to guide you through it:

-Start by drinking water with a pinch of salt for electrolytes.
+Start by drinking water with a pinch of salt for electrolytes, or broth.
 Hydration is crucial after a longer fast.

 Begin With A Liquid